Blog

 4. Ghidra

-Released by the National Security Agency (NSA), Ghidra is a free software reverse engineering tool.
+Ghidra, released by the National Security Agency (NSA), is a free software reverse engineering application tool.
 It’s lauded for its comprehensive suite of features and collaborative capabilities.

 5. OllyDbg